Sealed PoE

 The salt and Argon2id parameters are public on the chain forever, so an attacker has unlimited offline time to brute-force the passphrase against them.
 Passphrase entropy is the sole security margin on this path.
 Producers SHOULD use a CSPRNG-generated diceware passphrase rather than a human-chosen one, and SHOULD surface a visible warning when accepting typed passphrases that the on-chain ciphertext will be permanently subject to offline attack.

-Forward secrecy and unlinkability
+Forward secrecy and per-slot independence

 • Forward secrecy against sender compromise.
 The sender holds no long-term key in the construction; the ephemeral is zeroized after sealing.
 Compromising sender state later cannot decrypt records published before the compromise.